 Maria College has partnered with the Capital District Transit Authority (CDTA) to provide free bus transportation for our students.
 Over 60 bus routes are included in this partnership, and the area served includes Albany, Troy, and Schenectady, Rensselaer, and Saratoga counties.
-To ride the CDTA buses for free you will need to be able to swipe your current student ID when you board the bus, so make sure you keep your current student ID handy!
+To ride the CDTA buses for free you will need to be able to swipe your current student ID when you board the bus, so make sure you keep your current student ID handy.
 A complete listing of CDTA schedules and routes is available on their website at www.cdta.org.
-A number of their current schedules are also available near the entrances to Marian Hall and the Main Building.